 Finished products are packaged to protect them from contamination and damage during shipping and storage.
 When shipping products best practices and safety regulations for shipping shall apply.
 Products shall be packed as follows:

-- Cardboard Box Shipping
+- A) Cardboard Box Shipping

 - Select your box